Kyle Bowen

 Kyle Bowen (born 6 October 2000) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
+He is also contracted with the Knox Raiders of the NBL1 South.
 Between 2016 and 2019, Bowen split his time with the Perth Redbacks in the State Basketball League (SBL) and the BA Centre of Excellence in the South East Australian Basketball League (SEABL) and NBL1.
 After winning an NBL championship with the Perth Wildcats in 2018–19, he played four years of college basketball in the United States for the Saint Mary's Gaels.
 He joined Melbourne United in 2023 and in 2024 won an NBL1 National championship with the Knox Raiders.

 Early life and career

 Bowen was born in Perth, Western Australia, where he attended Wesley College.

 Bowen debuted for the Perth Redbacks in the State Basketball League (SBL) during the 2016 season.
 In 12 games, he averaged 4.75 points, 2.92 rebounds and 1.08 assists per game.
 He re-joined the Redbacks for the 2017 SBL season, but midway through the year, he had a five-game stint with the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
 Bowen was a member of the Redbacks' 2017 grand final team, scoring five points in nine minutes in a 103–70 win over the Joondalup Wolves to win the SBL championship.
 In 14 SBL games, he averaged 8.36 points, 6.29 rebounds and 1.29 assists per game.

 In 2018, Bowen played 17 games for the BA Centre of Excellence in the SEABL, averaging 12.1 points, 7.4 rebounds and 2.6 assists per game.

 Bowen joined the Perth Wildcats of the National Basketball League (NBL) as a development player for the 2018–19 season.
 He played four games for the Wildcats and was a member of their 2018–19 NBL championship-winning squad.

 Bowen re-joined the Perth Redbacks for the 2019 SBL season.
 After playing for the Redbacks on 23 March, he returned to the BA Centre of Excellence, now in the NBL1, for the start of the 2019 NBL1 season.
 He played four games for the Centre of Excellence between 29 March and 5 April.
 He returned to the Redbacks and played in four more SBL games.

 While in Canberra at the Centre of Excellence, Bowen attended Lake Ginninderra College.